 - Full Accreditation with PCI from the Society of Chest Pain Centers

 - American Nurses Credentialing Center Magnet® designation for quality patient care, nursing excellence and innovations in professional nursing practice

 Commitment to Quality Care

 Cleveland Clinic believes in providing quality of care information to patients and the public.
 As a non-profit hospital and responsible member of the community, you should know how we are performing.
 These Quality Performance Reports show how Hillcrest Hospital has been doing at providing the right care for specific common conditions.
 Information about surgery and how patients view their experiences at Hillcrest Hospital is also included.
 Click below for data and details:

 Hillcrest Hospital's Quality Report

 Cleveland Clinic reports data on outcomes, volumes, and surgical and medical trends as well as a review of new medical technologies and innovations.
 This popular series of books is used by consumers and referring physicians to make informed decisions when choosing or recommending a specialist for medical or surgical care.
-More than one million outcomes books have been distributed this year.

 How were these quality indicators selected?